TusharSingh0110/FarFromHome_refugee_project/README.md

 Run the application through:

 `npm run dev`
-This command starts the development server and allows you to view the application in your browser.
+This command starts the development server and allows you to view the application in your browser.🎉🎉